-The clinic’s special outreach mandate to serve aboriginal clients in this District has been preserved by maintaining an all-Aboriginal Board of Directors who are elected in five area communities – Armstrong, Geraldton, Marathon, Nipigon, and Thunder Bay.
-The membership of the Kinna-aweya Legal Clinic is also reserved for individuals of Aboriginal ancestry.
+The clinic’s special outreach mandate to serve Indigenous clients in this District has been preserved by maintaining an all-Indigenous Board of Directors who are elected in five area communities – Armstrong, Geraldton, Marathon, Nipigon, and Thunder Bay.
+The membership of the Kinna-aweya Legal Clinic is also reserved for individuals of Indigenous ancestry.
 The legal clinic’s services however, are available to all residents of the District of Thunder Bay who are financially eligible.

 Step-by-step information about legal problems.